This topic does not apply to Oracle Cloud at Customer.

-For the processor conversion ratios and license requirements, see Oracle PaaS and IaaS Universal Credits - Service Descriptions at http://www.oracle.com/us/corporate/contracts/cloud-services/index.html.
+For the processor conversion ratios and license requirements, go to the Cloud Services Service Descriptions page and click the link to the Oracle PaaS and IaaS Universal Credits Service Descriptions PDF.

 You can verify that an instance is being charged the BYOL rate by checking its status on the Oracle SOA Cloud Service Instance Overview page.
 Click the turner icon next to the instance name, if it is being charged the BYOL rate the Bring Your Own License field appears with the True check mark icon next to it.